usnistgov/OSCAL/.github/issue_template.md

 ## Acceptance Criteria

-Describe what must be completed for this issue to be resolved.
+Describe what must be completed for this issue to be considered resolved.